Saint Andrew's Society of the State of New York: History

+Reason & Genesis for Creation

+According to organization president Richard Porter, "By the middle of the 18th century, there were more than 100,000 Scots and people of Scottish descent in Colonial America.
+From farmers and laborers to the younger sons of the nobility, Scots came from all parts of their native country, as well as Ulster, seeking opportunities in the New World.
+In cities ranging from Savannah in the South, in 1750, to Boston in the North, as early as 1657, Scots organized philanthropic and social groups to aid fellow Scots in need, building on the tradition of the church poor box.
+A secondary but important purpose was to provide social opportunities and business connections among the Scots.
+The first such group in New York was established as the Scots Society of New-York in 1744, 'from a compassionate Concern and Affection to their indigent countrymen.'
+The Society folded around 1753, but the need for a philanthropy to assist Scots in need, particularly widows and orphans, continued unabated.
+On November 19, 1756, a group of 45 men established The Saint Andrew’s Society of New York in the Province of New York, 'for the relief of Natives of Scotland and their Descendants who might be in Want or Distress, and to promote Social Intercourse among its members.'
+Alms were not to be given to those whose indigence was the result of drunkenness."

 Leadership

 Present day

-The society still provides for needy Scots in New York City via its almoners program and has a scholarship program that allows two Scots to attend graduate school in the USA and three American students of Scottish lineage to attend graduate school at a Scottish institution of higher learning.
+The society provides for needy Scots in New York City via its almoners program and has a scholarship program that allows two Scots to attend graduate school in the USA and three American students of Scottish lineage to attend graduate school at a Scottish institution of higher learning.

 Social events for the Society include the Tartan Day parade in April and an annual banquet in November.
 The Society sponsors a Kirkin' o' the Tartan service during Tartan Week in April of each year.
 The Society offices are located on East 55th Street in Manhattan, which houses a collection of books about Scotland.